globalcitizen/taoup/README.md

 After that, it should work fine.

-To have it display on login, you could try something like this:
+To have it display on login, you could try something like this in your `.profile`:

 ```
 /path/to/taoup |grep -v '^---' | while read line;do echo $RANDOM'|'$line;done |sort|cut -d"|" -f2- | head -n 1 | cowsay -f eyes -n |head -n 2 |tail -n 1